-Hummus has been linked to a number of nutritional health benefits including (source),
+Hummus has been linked to a number of nutritional health benefits (source),

 - It is nutrient-dense – Studies have shown that consumers of hummus take in higher volumes of dietary fiber, polyunsaturated fatty acids, vitamin A, vitamin E, vitamin C, folate, magnesium, potassium, and iron.

-- Weight management – Some studies have shown that chickpeas and hummus may help in weight management as well as glucose and insulin regulation given its low glycemic index (GI), or ability to raise blood sugar (source).
+- Weight management – Some studies have shown that chickpeas may help in weight management as well as glucose and insulin regulation, given their low glycemic index (GI) or ability to raise blood sugar (source).

 - One of the best sources of plant-based protein with 8 grams per serving.

-- Hummus is naturally vegan, gluten-free, nut-free, and dairy-free.
+- It is naturally vegan, gluten-free, nut-free, and dairy-free.

 What to Eat with Hummus?

-- Create your own mezze platter and serve it with warm pita, olives, fresh vegetables, and this tabouli salad.
+- Create your own mezze platter and serve it with warm pita bread, falafel, olives, fresh vegetables, and this tabouli salad.

-- Use in place of mayonnaise or mustard for a healthier, less fattening, sandwich or wrap.
+- Use in place of mayonnaise or mustard for a healthier, less fattening sandwich or chicken wrap.

 - Getting tired of plain avocado toast?
 Add a little hummus to your favorite avo toast recipe like this avocado toast with beet hummus.